 Relish the pain.
 When it’s over, you’ll miss it.

-I look to recent memories, and I look to those days my friends know best, those days where we licked our wounds, and built eachother up over a joint, and we talked about the struggle (Dan and Sean, I love you guys) –my whole life has been one hell of a struggle.
+When I look to those days my friends know best, those days where we licked our wounds, and built eachother up over a joint, and we talked about the struggle (Dan and Sean, I love you guys) –my whole life has been one hell of a struggle.
 And anyone reading this knows their life has been, too.

 Now I am looking at the prospect of finally being happy.
 Of “making it” and I am starting to feel the future.
 And The “Now What?” is beginning to appear.